michele-alessandrini/dtm-infracost/finops.md

 Alongside with more technical pillars such as security, operational excellence, reliability, and performance, financial operations is a domain that everyone covers. [^7]

-The following table shows how the three major cloud providers - AWS, Azure and GCP
+Alongside with best practices, cloud platforms provide services that can be used to implement the different FinOps domains.
+The following table shows what main services of all the three major cloud providers - AWS, Azure and GCP - allows each domain to be implemented.

 FinOps Domain | AWS | Azure | GCP
 ------------- | --- | ------| ---